lf87/gulp-and-webpack-front-end-boilerplate/README.md

 **Default behaviour**: Cleans all your distribution files and folders.

-**Additional Notes**: If modifying this function, be careful not to delete your source files
+**Additional Notes**: If modifying this function, be careful not to reference files inside the src folder